must-do-shootouts

 Edward,

 The same in what sense?
 No two records have the same sound, so in that sense, no, they cannot ever be the same.
-They can have the same labels, even the same stamper numbers, but they will always sound different on good equipment, and when properly cleaned they will sometimes sound VERY different.
+They can have the same labels, even the same stamper numbers, but they will always sound different on very good equipment, and when properly cleaned they will sometimes sound VERY different.

 And the better your system, the more different they will sound.